felixgro/framez/README.md

 > [!TIP]
 > You can use tools like [Local by Flywheel](https://localwp.com/), [Laragon](https://laragon.org) or [DevKinsta](https://kinsta.com/devkinsta/) to set up a local WordPress environment.

-If you want the plugin files to be in a specific different directory while developing, you may create a symlink to the `wp-content/plugins` directory of your WordPress installation.
+If you want the plugin files to be in a specific different directory while developing, you may create a symlink to the `wp-content/plugins` directory of your WordPress installation:
 ```bash
 ln -s /path/to/framez /path/to/wordpress/wp-content/plugins/framez
 ```